KostasEreksonas/TryHackMe_Writeups/README.md

 # TryHackMe Writeups
-A repository for writeups that I make for various [TryHackMe](https://tryhackme.com/) rooms.
+A repository for writeups that I made for various [TryHackMe](https://tryhackme.com/) rooms.

 Table of Contents
 =================